MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-arm-template.md

 ms.custom: subject-armqs
 ---

-# Quickstart: How to deploy a Linux web app using an Resource Manager template
+# Quickstart: Use Resource Manager to deploy a Linux web app to Azure

 This tutorial will get you started with [Resource Manager templates](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) by deploying a Linux web app with MySQL.
 Resource Manager templates give you a way to save your configuration in code.
 Using a Resource Manager template is an example of infrastructure as code and a good DevOps practice.